Charles Mason 1838 – 1867

 It seems that, upon Charles Mason’s death, his eldest son John took over the Stewardship of the Foley Estate from his father (much as we have seen with the Edwards family).
 We only know this because an 1868 Trade Directory gives “John Stuart Mason Esq. of The Vine” as the “agent for the Lady Emily Foley (of Stoke Edith park), and for the Hon.
 Percy Wyndham, M.P. (of Cowarne court)”.
 However, as we will see, John Mason soon forsook the Foley agency (or vice versa), though whether he continued that for Percy Wyndham does not appear.

 Charles Mason’s mother, Elizabeth Mason (nee Smith), died only a little over a month after her son – on 31 March, 1867, aged 85 – and was buried in the Edwards’s family tomb (see Plate 7).
-Where she was living during her son’s life at The Vine we do not know – she certainly does not appear on any Census as living at The Vine.
+Where she was living during her son’s life at The Vine and Park Field we do not know – she certainly does not appear on any Census as living at either place.
 With her passed away the last recorded link with The Vine of what we can justifiably call a dynasty of Stewards – John Edwards II and III, John Smith Edwards, Charles Adnam Mason and John Stuart Mason – extending unbrokenly from the 1740s to 1867.

 Tomb of Elizabeth Mason, Tarrington Churchyard